psas/rv3k/back-end/README.md

 ### Logging
-Telemetry data and APRS data are logged synchronously in binary format to rv3k/back-end/telemetry.log
+Telemetry data and APRS data are logged synchronously in binary format to rv3k/back-end/telemetry.log Error messages are logged synchronously in plain text format to rv3k/back-end/error.log

 ### Testing notes
 Including the flag `-t` tells server.py to serve the testing webpage.